 Dead Sea salt provides lower levels of magnesium and is mainly used for skin’s health.
 The minerals in Dead Sea salt soften and soothes dry, itchy skin.
 Dead Sea salt soaks a recommended for those with eczema, acne & psoriasis as they detoxify the skin and support natural skin healing.

 Dead Sea salts are hygroscopic, meaning they draw water from the atmosphere.
 This makes them more difficult to store since they tend to clump up.
 When storing plain Dead Sea salts, make sure the container is sealed tight and consider throwing in a silica package.

-Himalayan Salt is famous for its pink (salmon) colour, caused by the high levels of iron found naturally in the salt.
+Himalayan Salt is famous for its pink (salmon) color, caused by the high levels of iron found naturally in the salt.
 It is also known for containing all 84 minerals needed by the body, such as magnesium, phosphorus, calcium, potassium and chloride, as well as traces of boron, fluoride, iodine, zinc, selenium and copper.

 Himalayan Salt is a powerful detoxifier, that helps extract the toxins from your skin and tissues.

 It also promotes better skin hydration, leaving it softer and smoother.
 The salt gets stored in the upper layer of the skin, plumping it up and creating a natural protective film preventing it from dryness.

 HOW TO ADD SCENT TO HOMEMADE BATH SALTS

 For the best bath experience you may want to add a scent to your homemade soak.
 When scenting your DIY bath salts, you have two options: essential oils and/or fragrance.
 Yes, you can combine the two.
 LUSH does it.